UummProject/uumm-prototype/support/Broken meritocracy.md

 ### Governance for governments
 Nation states, and certain types of communities, are none-voluntary by nature.
 Its citizen never agreed on the fundamentals that should drive their nation (maybe their antecesors, or an small representation, but not the current citizens).

-A [constitution](https://en.wikipedia.org/wiki/Constitution) represents this pillars.
+A [constitution](https://en.wikipedia.org/wiki/Constitution) represents these pillars.
 An inmutable document that roughly descrives the principles that drive an ever changing society.

-The principles are outdated or unclear, making it no duable to define merit.
+The principles are outdated or unclear, making the goverment gamable.
+In our case, because there are no clear goals, we can't define merit.

 Instead, citizens could vote on what is valuable to them.
 The agragated results  could then be used to automatically compute the definition of merit itself.